 1 Full Frame Sensor Brush + 3 Chamber Swabs + Storage Tube

 A sensor brush is a good way to remove stubborn dust particles from your sensor that an air blower can’t dislodge.
 I usually use these before resorting to any wet or soft cleaning methods.
-However, you have to ensure these brushes are very clean, or they won’t work.
+However, you must ensure that these brushes are very clean, or they won’t work.
 I find them handy when I need a quick fix for my sensor.
-They are especially useful for the Sony FX3, as the camera does not have a built-in sensor cleaning function.
+They are especially useful for the Sony FX3, as the camera lacks a built-in sensor cleaning function.
 Keeping the sensor clean can prevent dust spots from appearing on your images and videos.

 Available At: Amazon